 The Project's above-discussed anticipated traffic and safety impacts on the District, combined with the anticipated traffic and safety impacts of the vast number of development projects that have recently been approved and are being considered for approval in the Bayfront Area, and specifically the western Bayfront Area, are cumulatively considerable.
-Each of the large mixed-use projects proposed in the Bayfront Area alone promises drastically to increase traffic in the neighborhood, resulting in air quality, noise, and safety issues for District families and staff attending TIDE Academy.
-When considered together, these collective impacts on traffic, safety, and air quality in the neighborhood will be devastating.
+Each of the large mixed-use projects proposed in the Bayfront Area alone promises to drastically increase traffic in the neighborhood, resulting in air quality, noise, and safety issues for District families and staff attending TIDE Academy.
+When considered together, their collective impacts on traffic, safety, and air quality in the neighborhood will be devastating.
 All of these impacts are exacerbated by the rapidity at which the City is approving of development projects in the Bayfront Area, as the City's roadways have not been updated to handle the increase in traffic associated with full buildout under ConnectMenlo.
-These cumulative impacts on the District's TIDE Academy were not adequately discussed in the ConnectMenlo EIR or the Project's Draft EIR.
-The District recognizes the need for housing and is not opposed to it, so long as the City ensures that all impacts that new developments have on and related to the District are adequately mitigated.
+These cumulative impacts on the District's TIDE Academy were not adequately discussed in the ConnectMenlo EIR or the Project's Draft EIR, and the City proposes no clear measures that could successfully mitigate the impacts.